 Shop Smart to Save

-Beyond groceries, footwear and clothing there are things that have to be replaced or bought once in a while.
-Some purchase can be postponed, but others can’t.
+Beyond groceries, footwear, and clothing, there are things that you have to replace or purchase periodically.
+Some purchases can be postponed, but others can’t.
 I wrote a guide about how you can save when shopping a while ago.
-Wikibuy is great for finding where you find an item at the lowest price.
+Use online software to find the lowest price for an item.
 You can even download a Chrome extension with the app for free.
 However, be careful before you hit “buy now.”
-Sometimes a slightly higher priced item can be cheaper as it has free shipping or the lower shipping rate.
-This advice of great importance for my readers in Hawaii and Alaska, as many retailers offer free shipping, but not to these states.
+Sometimes a slightly higher-priced item can be cheaper because it has free shipping or a lower shipping rate.
+This advice is particularly important for my readers in Hawaii and Alaska, as many retailers offer free shipping, but not to these states.

 Invest in Classics to Save on Your Wardrobe Without Compromising Style

-If you have to buy new clothes in financially hard times – many of us gained weight during lock down – invest into classics like wearing black and white.
-This easy to recreate look of the day just needs a black skirt and cardigan, black sandals and a black and white top.
+If you have to buy new clothes in financially hard times, many of us gained weight during lockdown – invest in classics like wearing black and white.
+This easy-to-recreate look of the day just needs a black skirt and cardigan, black sandals, and a black and white top.

 Use a fashion budgeting tool to create a fashion budget and stick to it.